marcolax22/algorithmic-fairness/codebook/codebook.md

 ---

 ### `ind-exact_study`
-- **Description**: Indicates whether the applicant pursued an academic field related to STEM (Science, Technology, Engineering, Mathematics).
+- **Description**: Indicates whether the applicant’s field of study directly matches the educational requirements of the job role.
 - **Type**: Boolean
 - **Values**: `True` or `False`